 "The Accidental Naturalist: Exploring the Flora and Fauna of San Francisco and Beyond" (2017)

-"The Accidental Naturalist: Exploring the Flora and Fauna of Los Angeles and Beyond" (2020)
+"The Accidental Naturalist: Exploring the Flora and Fauna of Los Angeles and Beyond" (to be announced)

 Published by Brook Street Books